-Taken fron Muirfield website:-
+Taken from Muirfield website:-

 On March 7th 1744 the Edinburgh Town Council presented a silver club for annual competition by 'The Gentleman Golfers', in doing so they required that 'proper regulations' governing conditions of play, be written and the thirteen Rules of Play were duly produced.
 Thus was the Company of Edinburgh Golfers created and recorded in the first minutes of the Club which also state that surgeon John Rattray won the Club's first competition.
 In 1795 the Club applied to the Lord Provost, the Magistrates and Council of the City of Edinburgh for a Charter.
 This was granted on March 26th 1800 together with a Seal of Clause under the new title of 'The Honourable Company of Edinburgh Golfers'.
 From the outset, the Company was being asked for its opinion and decisions on the Rules of Play and so, in 1775 and again in 1809 the rules were revised and expanded.
-With many members in common, the Royal & Ancient Golf Club of St Andrews also helped answer those rules questions and, in the late 19th century, The Honourable Company passed over all authority for future changes and decisions on the rules to the R&A. By 1830, the popularity of the game and subsequent overcrowding at Leith Links, led some Company Members to begin playing on a new layout within the horse-racing course at Musselburgh Links along the coast from Leith.
+With many members in common, the Royal & Ancient Golf Club of St Andrews also helped answer those rules questions and, in the late 19th century, The Honourable Company passed over all authority for future changes and decisions very good on the rules to the R&A. By 1830, the popularity of the game and subsequent overcrowding at Leith Links, led some Company Members to begin playing on a new lay-out within the horse-racing course at Musselburgh Links along the coast from Leith.
 After a few years of financial mismanagement leading to the sale of the original clubhouse and several early portraits to pay off debts, the Club's last tie with Leith was severed when the Company moved to Musselburgh in July 1836.
 Without a clubhouse the Members stored their clubs in rooms under the race-course grandstand.
 This was hardly suitable and in 1868 the Club built a clubhouse, and started to charge members an annual subscription.
 The Musselburgh course was now shared by four clubs and once again, overcrowding led the Club to move.
-In 1891 they purchased The Howes, another old horse-racing track on the Archerfield Estate at Dirleton leading cynics to claim that all The Honourable Company had done was move 'from one racecourse to another.'
+In 1891 they purchased The Howes, another old horse-racing track on the Archerfield Estate at Dirleton leading cynics to claim that all The Honourable Company had done was move 'from one race-course to another.'
 The course, called Muirfield, was designed by Tom Morris and, within a year it hosted the Open Championship.

 Golf was first played at Muirfield in 1891 on 16 holes laid out by Old Tom Morris which was extended to 18 holes for the Open the following year.
 Restricted by stone walls that completely surrounded the course, the original layout occupied 117 acres.
 The turf was good in places but there were areas of sandy wasteland and some of the lower points were waterlogged.
 Over a period of thirty years, the land was drained and the sandy areas were seeded and cultivated.
-Muirfield hosted the first Open Championship to be pl...
+Muirfield hosted the first Open Championship to be played over 72 holes in 1892 and then again in 1896.
+After each event, the course received some criticism and improvements were made.
+It was evident that the ...